 Please note that patients suffering from active infection, cancer or other autoimmune disorders are contraindicated for this treatment.

 As a non-surgical therapy, injecting with PRP will allow you to return to daily life right after treatment.
 There may be mild redness, swelling, itching or bruising of the injected areas.
 If necessary, a cold compress and make up are usually enough to allow you to continue your day.
+For more information regarding post-care instructions, please click here.

 Who Isn't a Good Candidate?